cross-team/moon/src/markdown/home/home1.md

 ---
-title: Home 1 (We are a select group...)
+title: Home 1 (We are a select group... brands)
 tag: home
 ---